 The good news is that vaginas are extremely forgiving!

 For the overwhelming majority of us, they are built to birth our babies.
 Over and over.

-Even if we come through birth needing to heal afterwards, with the right support we can do so quickly and hassle-free.
-So much so, we can't resist going back at doing it all again!
+Even if we come through birth needing to heal afterward, with the right support we can do so quickly and hassle-free.
+So much so, we can't resist going back and doing it all again!

 Happy birthing and happy healing,